Committed to continuous development

 Why is academic innovation important at Dalhousie?

 Academic innovation, like planning, development and evolution, matters at Dalhousie for several reasons.
-We aim to be the best university in Canada.
-While "best" can be measured in many ways, a key component is our commitment to the continuous development of the programs and classes, how they are designed, and how we deliver them.
+A key component is our commitment to the continuous development of programs and classes, how they are designed, and how we deliver them.